Noncommutative discriminants via Poisson primes

 The quantum Schubert cell algebras $\UU^-[w]$ have quantum cluster algebra structures \cite{GLS2,GY-big} and $C^-_\ep[w]$ are isomorphic to the corresponding classical cluster algebra structures on unipotent cells \cite{GLS2,GY}.
 In the framework of cluster algebras, Theorems B and C prove that the discriminant $d(\UU^-_\ep[w]/C^-_\ep[w])$ is precisely the product of all frozen variables (raised to the same powers).
 We expect that the discriminants of the specializations of quantum cluster algebras \cite{BeZe} to primitive $l$-th roots of unity over the commutative subalgebras of $l$-th powers of cluster variables will have deep Poisson geometric properties in terms of the Gekhtman--Shapiro--Vainshtein Poisson structure \cite{GSV} on the corresponding cluster variety.

 All algebras in the paper will be assumed to be unital.
 For a Poisson structure $\pi$ on an algebraic variety $V$ we will denote by $\{.,.\}_\pi$ the Poisson bracket on the coordinate ring of $V$.

 \\

-{\bf Acknowledgements.} We would like to thank Jianmin Chen, Ken Goodearl, Tom Lenagan and James Zhang for their very helpful comments and for pointing out a mistake in the first proof of \thref{last}. \sectionnew{Discriminants and Poisson primes} This section contains background material on discriminants and Poisson normal and prime elements.
+{\bf Acknowledgements.} We would like to thank Jianmin Chen, Ken Goodearl, Tom Lenagan and James Zhang for their very helpful comments and for pointing out a mistake in the first proof of \thref{last}.
+We are thankful to the referee for the valuable suggestions which helped up to improve the exposition. \sectionnew{Discriminants and Poisson primes} This section contains background material on discriminants and Poisson normal and prime elements.
 The section also contains new results that will be used later in the paper. \lb{Discr-PUFD}